linz/template-python-hello-world/README.md

 ```

 Simply execute `pytest` and it will [find things that look like tests](http://doc.pytest.org/en/latest/goodpractices.html#conventions-for-python-test-discovery) and run them.

-### Travis-CI

-The Travis-CI configuration is stored in `.travis.yml`.

-This configuration contains two jobs, with each containing a build matrix with two different versions of Python.
-The second job depends on the first job being completed successfully by using "build stages".

-Travis-CI doesn't support their standard build matrix syntax while also using build stages, but creating two jobs with the same name within a build stage will have the same effect.
-This leads to a lot of repeated configuration code, so here we use a YAML alias to prevent configuration redundancy.

-The actual tests applied are identical to those used in GitHub Actions.

 ## Automated Dependency Updates